 But of course, linguistic experts get it right when they claim that the best type of exchanges you can aspire to engage in concerns functions, such as shopping for a present, eating out or parking your car, among many other essentials.

 One of the pros of these pre-rehearsed exchanges is that you will feel natural and have something to say when the time comes.
-The bad news is that you have no –or very little control- whatsoever over the other people’s responses, so be ready to say “I don’t understand” when the time comes.
+The bad news is that you have no –or very small control- whatsoever over the other people’s responses, so be ready to say “I don’t understand” when the time comes.

-Learn the numbers
+Learn the Numbers

 Since figures pop up all over the place when you are traveling to a foreign country (timetables, prices, hotel rooms), you will want to master the numbers in Japanese, too.
-Although this piece of advice may sound trite to you, it is basic that you are able not only to understand, but also make use of numbers accurately.
+Although this piece of advice may sound trite to you, it is basic that you are able not only to understand but also make use of numbers accurately.

-Go on to more complex situations
+Go on to More Complex

 Once you feel comfortable on how to speak Japanese for beginners, you should move on to more complex situations that require a major effort on your part.
 For example, put yourself in a situation in which you will need to use the language to communicate something a bit more advanced.

 Besides, moving on to another level will challenge what you already know so much so that you will find yourself asking for more information or looking for more advanced help.
-This will help you keep the motivation level high and motivation is vital to success on any language learning occasion.
+This will help you keep the motivation level high, and motivation is vital to success on any language learning occasion.

-Learn about Japanese pronunciation and variations on Japanese sounds
+Learn About Japanese Pronunciation and Variations on Japanese Sounds

 You will soon learn that Japanese writing presents some strokes that mean that these words should be pronounced with an additional sound that can be placed within four different categories.
 If you are to master the language, you should begin to pay attention to these aspects early in your training.

 As with many languages, English for example, you will find that intonation plays a vital role when it comes to conveying meaning.
 Pay careful attention to these subtleties and again, practice as much as you can.
-Since Japanese pronunciation is based not so much on intonation, but on pitch, you will find that different words mean different things because of the presence of pitch or not.
+Since Japanese pronunciation is based not so much on intonation, but on a pitch, you will find that different words mean different things because of the presence of pitch or not.